 Are there any exceptions to mandatory COVID-19 vaccination?

-Students may request an exemption from the COVID-19 vaccination requirement for medical or religious reasons.
+Students may request an exemption from the COVID-19 vaccination requirement for medical or religious reason.
 A health care provider must verify medical exemptions.

-Students requesting a medical or religious exemption from the COVID-19 vaccination must complete a vaccination declination form and submit it electronically through the NEC Student Health Portal.
+Students requesting a medical or religious exemption from the COVID-19 vaccination must complete a vaccine exemption form and submit it electronically through the NEC Student Health Portal.
 NEC will notify you whether your request has been approved.
-NEC expects any such requests to be submitted on or before June 30, 2021.
+NEC expects any such requests to be submitted on or before July 30, 2021.

 What is the deadline for submitting documentation confirming that I have received the COVID-19 vaccine?

-The deadline for submitting documentation confirming you have received the COVID-19 vaccine is June 30, 2021.
+The deadline for submitting documentation confirming you have received the COVID-19 vaccine has been extended to July 30, 2021.

 What documentation should I submit to confirm that I have received the COVID-19 vaccine?